 Action Note 1 Decide which calibration routine to use for calibrating the robot.
 Reference calibration.
 External cable packages (DressPack) and tools can stay fitted on the robot.
 Fine calibration.
-All external cable packages (DressPack) and tools must be removed from the robot.
-If the robot is to be calibrated with refer- ence calibration: Find previous reference values for the axis or create new reference values.
-These val- ues are to be used after the repair proced- ure is completed, for calibration of the ro- bot.
-If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. ence calibration routine on the FlexPendant to create reference values.
-Creating new values requires possibility to
+All external cable packages (DressPack) and tools. must be removed from the robot.
+If the robot is to be calibrated with reference calibration: ence calibration routine on the FlexPendant Find previous reference values for the axis to create reference values.
+Creating new values requires possibility to move the robot. ure is completed, for calibration of the robot.
+Read more about reference calibration for Axis Calibration in Reference calibration If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. routine on page 631.